 New dates: 23rd, 24th and 25th Octobre 2023.

 Facultat de Geografia i Història of the Universitat de Barcelona (UB) – Aula Magna (Main Hall).

-This seminar is part of the Study Sessions “ARTWORK AND DOCUMENT”, organised by La Virreina Centre de la Imatge, the research project Global Art Archive (GAA) of the Universitat de Barcelona, and ARXIU/AM.
+This seminar is part of the Study Sessions “ARTWORK AND DOCUMENT”, organised by La Virreina Centre de la Imatge, the research project Global Art Archive (GAA) of the Universitat de Barcelona (UB), from an idea of ARXIU/AM.

 Contemporary modes of presenting art contemplate the joint exhibition of artistic productions – the artworks – and of those materials that contextualise them, whether they are the result of a previous formal or conceptual work, or of a subsequent analysis – the documents.
 A complex space opens up between creation and record, in which there are interesting frictions both for the artistic practice and for the institutional sphere of contemporary art.